VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 > **GaryPersona:** Although in this journey the team did their
 > performance testing and optimization work at the end of the project,
 > it typically makes sense to do this work as you go, addressing
-> performance issues and adding hardening as soon as possible.
+> scalability issues and adding hardening as soon as possible.
 This is
-> especially true if you are building your own infrastructure.
+> especially true if you are building your own infrastructure and need to be able to handle high volumes of throughput.

 > **MarkusPersona:** Because implementing the CQRS pattern leads to a
 > very clear separation of responsibities for the many different parts